How to Install Wine on Debian 13, 12 and 11

 Install Wine via Flatpak on Debian

-Flatpak keeps Wine inside a sandbox and is useful if you already use Flathub for desktop apps.
+The Flatpak method is useful if you already use Flathub for desktop apps and want Wine delivered with the matching Freedesktop runtime.
 Debian includes flatpak in the default repositories, but many installs still need it set up first, so follow how to install Flatpak on Debian if the command is missing on your system.

 Add the Flathub remote at system scope before you install the Wine Flatpak.